jesusgraterol/etch-a-sketch/README.md

 ## @TODO

-- Allow the user to set a custom color
+- Allow the user to set a custom color in "Color Mode"

 ## License